 Also known as the Nature Island, the name says it all.
 Two-thirds of Dominica is covered with lush tropical rainforest and rivers, lakes and waterfalls galore.
 This pristine island is tucked along the Eastern Caribbean archipelago and is sparsely populated, making for the perfect trek off the beaten path.

 Looking for seclusion in paradise?
 A trip to Saba should do the trick.
 This tiny island has an incredibly small population with plenty to do and fantastic snorkel and scuba to experiences.
 Savor the beauty of the untouched landscapes and beaches of Saba, including the looming active volcano, Mount Scenery.

-La Desirade is part of the French West Indies, located at the eastern end of Guadelope, known as the least developed and least visited of this island bunch.
-Of course, you get the dreamlike beaches famous of the Caribbean, and there is exceptional diving since many of the shore lines are protected by reefs…just make sure to bring your own equipment (there are no rentals in this neck of the woods).
+La Desirade is part of the French West Indies, located at the eastern end of Guadeloupe, known as the least developed and least visited of this island bunch.
+Of course, you get the dreamlike beaches famous of the Caribbean, and there is exceptional diving since many of the shorelines are protected by reefs…just make sure to bring your own equipment (there are no rentals in this neck of the woods).

 Isla de la Juventud

 Here’s a lesser-known island that mixes unspoilt wilderness with social charm.
 Hang with the locals in the capital, Nueva Gerona, or explore the southern half of the island where wildlife is abundant and the scuba diving is rich.

 Mountainous rain forests, coastal mangroves, brilliant blue water and black sand beaches are just a few of the breathtaking sights to behold in European-influenced Grenada.
 This island lies at the bottom of the Winward Islands with a small population and a long, vibrant history.